TerryCavanagh/VVVVVV/desktop_version/README.md

 it from your copy of the game, or you can just download it for free from the [Make and Play](https://thelettervsixtim.es/makeandplay/) page.
 Put this file next to your executable and the game should run.

+This is intended for personal use only - our license doesn't allow you to actually distribute this data.zip file with your own forks without getting permission from us first.
+See [LICENSE.md](../LICENSE.md) for more details.